Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 Depending on the design of your existing home, you may be keen to ensure the materials used for the cladding and roof (where there is one), windows and doors match or tie-in with those on the main house to create a seamless finish.

-Alternatively, you might wish to adopt a contemporary take on the design and highlight the garage as a new element of the house, choosing metal cladding or a house rendering idea for example.
+Alternatively, you might wish to adopt a contemporary take on the design and highlight the garage as a new element of the house, choosing metal cladding or rendering to contrast with brick.

 FAQs

-Whilst a garage conversion is, in the majority of cases, a brilliant way to add space and value to your home, there are certain instances where it might not be a viable option or might cause more problems than it is worth.
-Consider whether this project is right for you by thinking about the following:
+While a garage conversion is, in the majority of cases, a brilliant way to add space and value to your home, there are certain instances where it might not be a viable option.
+Think about the following before you proceed:

-- Will the work mean one or more existing rooms will frequently be rendered unusable by building work?
+- Will the work mean one or more existing rooms will frequently be rendered unusable by building work and will these rooms impact too much on your daily life?

 - Remember that you will be held responsible for the legality of work done on your property.
-Time and energy will be required supervising work, being present to allow tradespeople access and making design and other decisions
+Time and energy will be required supervising work, being present to allow tradespeople access and making design and other decisions.
+Can you allocate time for the project?

-- Might the cost of reinforcing foundations, a new roof etc. mean you are paying more than you expected?
+- Might the cost of reinforcing foundations, replacing a garage roof, or applying for planning permission mean you are paying more than you expected, and facing a longer project time that makes the project unfeasible?

-Will a garage conversion add value to my home?
+Will a garage conversion add value to your home?

 Increasing your home’s usable floor area will likely boost its cash value, and a garage conversion can add as much as 20%, say Checkatrade, depending on what it’s converted into, with extra bedrooms with en-suites adding the most value.